 It’s a well-known fact that one of the biggest obstacles to learning martial arts is plain old consistency.
 Struggling with consistency isn’t uncommon; people often drop out of any practice that challenges them.
 It’s easy to be excited and engaged for the first few months of anything but much harder to continue past that initial excitement.

 Cultivating a deeper understanding of the history of the martial art you’re practicing is more valuable than you might realize.
 Your knowledge of the culture surrounding the martial art you practice strengthens your training; it can help you continue striving to practice even when you feel tired or demotivated.

-We’ve got the crash history course on the origins of karate to deepen your practice with a better understanding of this popular martial arts.
+We’ve got the crash history course on the origins of karate and how it ties to the history of Chinese martial arts to deepen your practice with a better understanding of this popular martial art.